 There are two vaccines available for dogs to prevent Lyme disease, with both requiring annual booster shots to maintain immunity.
 Your veterinarian may recommend the use of a vaccine if your dog resides in an endemic area.
 The use of tick prevention products such as Frontline, collars or dips containing amitraz, or permethrin-based products is also recommended throughout the tick season, in conjunction with daily inspections.
 Your veterinarian can recommend an appropriate product for your dog.

-Generally, individuals who live or work in residential areas surrounded by tick-infested woods or overgrown brush have a greater risk of contracting Lyme disease, along with people who work or play in their yard, go hiking, camping, fishing or hunting, or engage in outdoor occupations such as landscaping, brush clearing or forestry, wildlife and parks management.
+Generally, individuals who live or work in residential areas surrounded by tick-infested woods or overgrown brush have a greater risk of contracting Lyme disease, along with people who work or play in their yard, go hiking, camping, fishing or hunting, or engaging in outdoor occupations such as landscaping, brush clearing or forestry, wildlife, and parks management.

 A distinctive feature of the rash is that it gradually expands over several days, reaching up to 12 inches across.
 The center of the rash may clear as it enlarges, resembling a "bull's-eye".